 Build quality backlinks

 A backlink is when another website creates a link to yours.
 It’s important to only seek out quality backlinks from reputable sites, never buy backlinks (these can do more harm than good to your rankings), and try to make sure the anchor text (the words used as the link) include your targeted keywords.
+An example of a backlink is the keyword “marketing for IT companies.”
+If I backlink it to another website like DesignRush for example, it would look like this marketing for it companies.
+If you click on the word, (in blue) it will take you to the article that is related to the keyword.

 If you create quality content that people want to link to, then gaining backlinks happens without you having to do much.